oduwsdl/hypercane/docs/source/index.rst

 * ``score`` - for scoring the documents from the input based on some scoring function
 * ``order`` - for ordering the documents in the input based on some feature

+Hypercane is a research project and is rather volatile.
+These actions will remain stable, but additional options are being added all of the time.
+This documentation will not attempt to detail how every action can be used.
 Help for each command is available by typing ``--help`` after the command, like so:

 .. code-block:: text

-   # hc sample --help
+   # hc report --help

    'hc report' is used print reports about web archive collections